alexbt/sample-docker-pull-git/README.md

 Dockerfile - building a git project
 -------------------
-This project is a showcase of a dockerfile to clone a git project, build it and package:
+This project showcases how you can use Docker to fetch a git project, build it and Dockerize it.

-this is the short version:
+this is the short version of the Dockerfile I'm using to achieve that:
 ```
 FROM junhanlin/ubuntu-git-java-maven
 VOLUME /tmp